 We’ve heard of the word “sustainability” for decades but in Bangkok, it appeared people didn’t take it too seriously.
-However, in London, the United Kingdom, GrowUp Urban Farms founded by Kate Hofman and Tom Webster, produces sustainable salads and herbs using vertical growing technologies and through the use of Controlled Environment Production (CEP), they can harvest all year-round and can be placed in almost any environment.
+However Thailand is trying while in London, the United Kingdom, GrowUp Urban Farms founded by Kate Hofman and Tom Webster, produces sustainable salads and herbs using vertical growing technologies and through the use of Controlled Environment Production (CEP), they can harvest all year-round and can be placed in almost any environment.

 A Japanese multinational corporation, Pasona Group grows vegetables inside its own office building in Tokyo.
 In Detroit, Michigan, there’s a non-profit organisation called Michigan Urban Farming Initiative seeks to empower the urban community by using agriculture as a platform to promote education, sustainability, and community while simultaneously reducing socioeconomic disparity.

-Sansiri is one of Thailand’s leading real estate companies.
-They dreamed-up a project called “Sansiri Backyard” with Chul Farm.
+Sansiri is one of Thailand’s leading real estate companies dreamed-up a project called “Sansiri Backyard” with Chul Farm.
 Chul Farm is the first modern farming in Thailand, originally from Petchburi.
 Together, Sansiri and Chul Farm intend to create sustainable urban communities in Thailand.

 City dwellers have often depended on groceries carrying a high carbon footprint, that was until COVID-19 broke out earlier this year which affected some of the cargo of imported products but have encouraged others to look to local resources.

 In the case of the Sansiri condominium projects, there is no need to seek out imported produce from supermarket chains, wrapped in layers of plastic film, instead, you can walk a few hundred meters to the Sansiri Backyard community farm.